 Many of us look at large water bodies such as oceans and lakes and assume there is abundant water on our planet.
-However, only a small percentage of Earth’s water is freshwater, so it is a limited resource and making it drinkable uses large amounts of energy.
+However, only a tiny percentage of Earth’s water is fresh water, so it is a limited resource and making it drinkable uses large amounts of energy.

 According to the EPA, an average family uses 300 gallons of water per day, 70% of which is just indoors.
 Things like washing dishes after cooking at home and showering more often are just a few practices that we have become accustomed to which, unfortunately, waste a lot of water.

 Now that we’re spending more time at home, our water usage has gone up.
 So let’s look at 20 tips that guide you on how to conserve water at home.

 The kitchen is the epicenter of water usage, second only to the bathroom.
 Be it boiling water for pasta or running the dishwasher more efficiently, we’ve found various ways to reduce your kitchen water usage.

 Start Composting Your Kitchen Scraps

 Instead of throwing eggshells and leftover vegetables in the garbage disposal, save water in your kitchen and your lawn by composting!
 Create a compost bin for food waste and use it to give your lawn a healthy soil feeder.
 Your plants will thank you for this crumbly topsoil which means less water for your backyard.

 Boiling water causes your vegetables to lose nutrients, which makes your boiled vegetables less healthy than they would be if you steamed them.
 Steaming your vegetables is the way to go because it saves water and keeps those nutrients intact!